 Lindsay Gavin (she/her)

-Community Engagement Coordinator
+Senior Community Engagement Coordinator

 Lindsay grew up in Baltimore and took an interest in serving her community in the wake of an increase in police violence and mayoral corruption in the city.
 These events served as a catalyst for her to be involved with youth issues, volunteering, and politics.
 As Lindsay grew more in her advocacy, she decided to leave Baltimore and moved to Boston in 2017 to attend Suffolk University.
 There, she spent the next five years completing both her B.S. in Political Science with a concentration in American Politics and a minor in Journalism, and her Master of Arts in Applied Politics, graduating with both degrees in May 2022.
 Now Lindsay calls Boston home but still keeps those issues in Baltimore close to her and uses them as a grounding force to continue her advocacy and passion for community engagement.

-Photo of Emma Getz
+Photo of Cade Giordano

 Photo of Catherine Gomez